 Learn about music scholarships, which are awarded regardless of intended major.

-Large ensembles: Keyboard students may rehearse and perform with an instrumental ensemble for repertoire that requires a keyboard instrument (for example, an orchestral work with piano as a percussion instrument).
+Large Ensembles: Keyboard students may rehearse and perform with an instrumental ensemble for repertoire that requires a keyboard instrument (for example, an orchestral work with piano as a percussion instrument).
 Similarly, organ, piano, and harpsichord students may be featured with the Adelphian Concert Choir, Dorian Singers, or Chorale at the discretion of the conductors.

-Jazz: Students form faculty-advised jazz combos and perform each semester in formal and informal settings on and off campus.
+Jazz at Puget Sound: Students form faculty-advised jazz combos and perform each semester in formal and informal settings on and off campus.
 Pianists may participate in open auditions for the rhythm section of the Jazz Orchestra.

-Collaborative piano/accompaniment: Keyboard students accompany instrumental and vocal students for lessons, jury examinations, and recitals, at the direction of faculty.
+Collaborative Piano/Accompaniment: Keyboard students accompany instrumental and vocal students for lessons, jury examinations, and recitals, at the direction of faculty.
 Keyboard scholarship recipients are assigned accompaniments at the beginning of each semester.

-Studio and/or master classes are scheduled at the discretion of keyboard faculty during each semester.
+Studio and/or Master Classes are scheduled at the discretion of keyboard faculty during each semester.

-Chamber ensembles are formed each semester, either for credit or as independent student-run ensembles.
+Chamber Ensembles are formed each semester, either for credit or as independent student-run ensembles.
 For-credit ensembles are advised by and meet regularly with School of Music faculty.